IAmJonoBo/Hotpass-Win64/docs/tutorials/quickstart.md

 ## 6. Review the results

 Open the refined workbook to see the normalised columns and conflict resolutions.
 Notice the recommendation in the pipeline summary: the average data-quality score is below 50%.
 Investigate the low-scoring rows before sharing the output.
+When Hotpass drops duplicate primary keys it also exports them to `dist/contract-notices/<run-id>/` so you can triage the upstream source.

 Need Great Expectations Data Docs?
 Run `uv run hotpass qa all` after the pipeline: the command prints the path to the regenerated docs (for example `dist/quality-gates/qg2-data-quality/<timestamp>/data-docs`).